mampfes/ha_epex_spot/README.md

         return [new Date(entry.start_time), entry.price_ct_per_kwh];
       });
 ```

 See [this Show & Tell post](https://github.com/mampfes/ha_epex_spot/discussions/110) for a fancier, more elaborate version of this card that can auto-hide the next day's prices when they aren't available, colour the hourly bars depending on the price, etc.

-#### Assumptions:
+**Assumptions:**

 This example assumes that you are using smartENERGY.at as a source and want to display the Net Price in ct/kWh for the next 48 hours.
 The value for `entity` and the `entry` being processed by the `data_generator` are specific to this data source:

 ![Apex Chart Data Source Example](/images/apexcharts-entities-example.png)

-If you are using a different source, you will need to first update `sensor.epex_spot_data_net_price` to use the correct sensor for your configuration (check which Entites you have available under Devices → Integrations → EPEX Spot → `#` Entities) and then change `entry.price_ct_per_kwh` to the attribute that you want to use from your sensor of choice.
+If you are using a different source, you will need to first update `sensor.epex_spot_data_net_price` to use the correct sensor for your configuration (check which Entities you have available under Devices → Integrations → EPEX Spot → `#` Entities) and then change `entry.price_ct_per_kwh` to the attribute that you want to use from your sensor of choice.
 If your data source does not report prices for the next day, you can change the `graph_span` to `24h` to get rid of the empty space that this configuration would create.

 ### 2. How can I optimise the best moment to start appliances?

 It might be an interesting use case to know what the hours with lowest consecutive prices during the day are.
 This might be of value when looking for the most optimum time to start your washing machine, dishwasher, dryer, etc. The most convenient way to do this would be to install and configure the [EPEX Spot Sensor](https://github.com/mampfes/ha_epex_spot_sensor "EPEX Spot Sensor") (via HACS).

 #### Example

 - Your dishwasher cycle takes 3 hours and 15 minutes to run
 - You want to run a full, continuous cycle in the time-window when power is the cheapest for those 3 hours & 15 minutes
 - You don't care at what exact time the dishwasher cycle starts or finishes

 #### Create & Configure a Helper

 Create a Helper by going to Settings → Devices & Services → Helpers → Create Helper → EPEX Spot Sensor and configure it like so:

 ![Dishwasher Config Example](/images/epex-spot-sensor-dishwasher-config-example.png)